onkar-shaligram/onkar-shaligram/README.md

 <br/>
 <br/>

-I'm currently in Second year (4th Semester) pursuing Bachelors's in Computer Science & Engineering 🎓 from VIT Bhopal 🏛.
+I'm currently in Third year pursuing Bachelors's in Computer Science & Engineering 🎓 from VIT Bhopal 🏛.
 I'm a person who is passionate about learning and trying out differnt Technologies in differnt fields and domains 🐱‍💻.
 I love to explore new technologies and use them to solve real-life problems 🤖.
 I'm currently trying Web Development 🕸️  and Mobile Development 📱 as well as Strengthing my Data Structures and Algorithm skills 🐱‍🏍.

  You can see my Portfolio on Surface Web 🕸😂 at : **http://onkar-shaligram.github.io/** <br/>
  Also don't forget to see my Portfolio made with Flutter Web at : **https://onkar-flutter.web.app/**